Bullet Journal Basics

 What Is A Bullet Journal?

-Just about everyone makes or uses lists !
-Even as we think about our day, we are making mental list of all the things we want to accomplish, I know that I am obsessive about lists.
+Just about everyone makes or uses lists!
+Even as we think about our day, we are making a mental list of all the things we want to accomplish, I know that I am obsessive about lists.
 So bullet journals are the perfect answer.
 Why not have all your lists in one place?

 That is what bullet journals are all about.
 They are journals of just about anything in a bullet list format.
 It can include little pieces of artwork.